SallaApp/laravel-starter-kit/README.md

 #### Custom Mode <span id='auth-modes.custom'>

 A callback Url is the Url that is triggered when the App has been granted authorization.
 This should be a valid Url to which the merchant's browser is redirected.
 In this mode, you will need to set a custom callback url from the App dashboard at the [Salla Partner Portal](https://salla.partners/).
 This callback url will redirect the merchants who are interested in using your app into your App entry page where the access token is generated.
+Moreover, using the Salla CLI command `salla app serve`, your callback url will be automatically updated.

 You may refere to file [`app/Http/Controllers/OAuthController.php`](app/Http/Controllers/OAuthController.php) which contains the [`callback()`](app/Http/Controllers/OAuthController.php#L26) function.
 This function is responsible for generating the `access token`